LucaZ98/LucaZ98/README.md

 - [EUR/USD Exchange Rate Volatility and European Central Bank Monetary Policy](https://github.com/LucaZ98/Econometrics_project)
 - Anomaly Detection on Data Transfer Cells

-📢 Contacts:
+📫 **Contacts**:

 - [LinkedIn](https://www.linkedin.com/in/luca-zerman/)
 - lucazerman1998@gmail.com

-👦 About me:
+👦 **About me**:

-🌱 I’m currently learning how to get prepared for a job interview 🔭 I worked on Anomaly Detection field during my Master Thesis 🎵 I listen a lot of music
+🌱 I’m currently learning how to get prepared for a job interview 📈 I'm working on Reinforcement Learning for trading in my Master Thesis 🎵 I am an expert singer and composer, as I was a selected violin student at Verona’s Conservatoire ⛷️ I am really passionate about outdoor activities: all‑round mountaineer, expert skier and hiker 📸 Instagram and YouTube channel manager concerning my photographic works, also produced with Lightroom and Photoshop
-🏃 I do a lot of sport
-🍸 I worked as bartender in wedding and birthday parties during my Bachelor's and Master's Degree